Book Cover Size Guide: Dimensions & Best Print Practices

 In the same way, a cookbook that is generally on the bigger side in order to provide more space for the hunger-inducing food photography, shouldn’t be too small or too different from this standard.

 As a general rule of thumb, unless using a different dimension can be justified by a practical reason, stick to the conventional measurements.
-We recommend checking out Amazon, which provides product dimensions for books to get a general understanding of the common sizes used among the books of your genre.
+We recommend checking out Amazon, which provides product dimensions for books to get a general understanding of common book sizes in your genre.

 Fiction